 Dance Instructor/Camp Faculty

-Durning the summers I can usually be found teaching camps.
+Durning the summers Azaria can usually be found teaching various performing arts camps and residencies.
 2019- Missouri Fine Arts Academy, 2018- Greater Denton Arts Council Summer Camp, 2015-2016 Briar Patch Summer Camp Broadway, etc.

 June 2019 - Current

 Azaria has published several articles that have appeared on platforms such as Dance Magazine, Dance Teacher Magazine, Black Dance Magazine, Journal of Dance Education, Journal of Dance Education in Practice, among others.

 August 2015 - Current

 Azaria presented at the National Dance Education Organization conferences, TWU Creative Arts and Research Symposium, TWU Learn by Doing Showcase, World Dance Alliance-Americas Conference, Symposium on Performance of the African Diaspora as Social Change Conference, Georgia College, Women's Symposium, and the Conference on the Americas.